aacolin/ECE474_assignment3/README.txt

 3) Description

-The binary dpgen (short for datapath generator) converts a behavioral netlist specification into a synthesizable Verilog datapath implementation.
+The binary  hlsyn (high-level synthesizer) converts a C-like behavioral description into a scheduled high-level statement machine implemented in Verilog.

 The program uses command-line argument to specify the input and output files using the following syntax:

-    Syntax:	dpgen <INPUT-netlistFile> <OUTPUT-verilogFile>\n

-	Example: dpgen 474a_circuit1.txt circuit1.v
+    Syntax:	 hlsyn <INPUT-cFile> <INPUT-latency> <OUTPUT-verilogFile>

+             hlsyn cFile latency verilogFile

+	Example: hlsyn hls_test1.c hls_test1.v

-Note: if the netlistFile is not located in the same folder as the binary dpgen, the full path to the netlistFile must be provided.
+Note: if the cFile is not located in the same folder as the binary dpgen, the full path to the netlistFile must be provided.

-The included bash script test_dpgen.sh can be used to build & test the binary dpgen against all the netlists (circuits) but it is ultimately not a requirement, feel free to use it.
+The included bash script test_hlsyn.sh can be used to build & test the binary hlsyn against all the test files but it is ultimately not a requirement, feel free to use it.

 4) Individual Contributions

-Aaron Colin Del Angel
-- Implemented hardware component and wire class
-- Implemented testing script test_dpgen.sh

-Michael Cesar-Torres
-- Implemented main.cpp
-- Updated the library to include signed integer modules.
-- Error checking for arguments

-Tej Scott
-- Implemented circuitParser.cpp

-George Collias
-- Implemented topModule.cpp